koide3/iridescence/docs/misc.md

 ## Enabling/Disabling Vsync

-By default, vsync is enabled and the maximum FPS is limited to the refresh speed of the display.
+By default, vsync is enabled and the maximum FPS is limited to the refresh rate of the display.
-The maximum FPS can be unlimited by disabling vsync.
+The maximum FPS can be unbounded by disabling vsync.

 ```cpp
 // Disable vsync to unlimit the maximum FPS